Raquel-t/git-demo/README.md

 # git-demo
-files used for demonstration purposes, UTSA bootcamp, 04-11-2023
+files used for demonstration purposes, UTSA bootcamp, Tuesday, 04-11-2023